graphql-config/graphql-config-extension-openapi/README.md

 ```

 ## Current Usages
-This is currently being used in [graphql-cli] to provide `get-schema` and `prepare` functionality for OpenAPI endpoints.
+This is currently being used in [graphql-cli](https://github.com/graphql-cli/graphql-cli) to provide `get-schema` functionality for OpenAPI endpoints.